Domitian: Ancient sources

 A sestertius of Domitian.
-Caption: IMP.
-CAES.
-DOMIT.
-AVG.
-GERM.
-CO[N]S. IV, CENS.
-PERP.
-P. / IOVI VICTORI.
+The text on the obverse is an abbreviation of 'Imperator Caesar Domitianus Augustus Germanicus, Consul for the fourth time, Censor in perpetuity'.
+The text on the reverse translates as 'Victorious Jupiter'.

 The classic view of Domitian is usually negative, since most of the antique sources were related to the Senatorial or aristocratic class, with which Domitian had notoriously difficult relations.
 Furthermore, contemporary historians such as Pliny the Younger, Tacitus and Suetonius all wrote after his reign when his memory had been condemned to oblivion by the Senate.
 The work of Domitian's court poets Martial and Statius constitutes virtually the only literary evidence concurrent with his reign.
 Perhaps as unsurprising as the attitude of post-Domitianic historians, the poems of Martial and Statius are highly adulatory, praising Domitian's achievements as equalling those of the gods.
 The most extensive account of the life of Domitian to survive was written by the historian Suetonius, who was born during the reign of Vespasian, and published his works under Emperor Hadrian (117–138).
 His De vita Caesarum is the source of much of what is known of Domitian.
 Although his text is predominantly negative, it neither exclusively condemns nor praises Domitian, and asserts that his rule started well, but gradually declined into terror.
 The biography is problematic, however, in that it appears to contradict itself with regards to Domitian's rule and personality, at the same time presenting him as a conscientious, moderate man, and as a decadent libertine.

 According to Suetonius, Domitian wholly feigned his interest in arts and literature, and never bothered to acquaint himself with classic authors.
 Other passages, alluding to Domitian's love of epigrammatic expression, suggest that he was in fact familiar with classic writers, while he also patronized poets and architects, founded artistic Olympics, and personally restored the library of Rome at great expense after it had burned down.
 De Vita Caesarum is also the source of several outrageous stories regarding Domitian's married life.
 According to Suetonius, Domitia Longina was exiled in 83 because of an affair with a famous actor named Paris.
 When Domitian found out, he allegedly murdered Paris in the street and promptly divorced his wife, with Suetonius further adding that once Domitia was exiled, Domitian took Julia as his mistress, who later died during a failed abortion.
 Modern historians consider this highly implausible however, noting that malicious rumours such as those concerning Domitia's alleged infidelity were eagerly repeated by post-Domitianic authors, and used to highlight the hypocrisy of a ruler publicly preaching a return to Augustan morals, while privately indulging in excesses and presiding over a corrupt court.